howl-editor/howl/site/source/getit.md

 ![ArchLinux](logos/archlinux-logo.png)

-Courtesy of Bartłomiej Piotrowski, Howl is available as a package in [Arch User Repository](https://aur.archlinux.org/) (AUR).
+Courtesy of [Bartłomiej Piotrowski](http://bpiotrowski.pl), Howl is available as a package in the [Arch User Repository](https://aur.archlinux.org/) (AUR).
 You can install it using your AUR [helper](https://wiki.archlinux.org/index.php/AUR_Helpers) of choice, or by doing a manual install from AUR.
 As an example, using the `packer` helper you can install Howl by issuing: